640 South State StreetDover, Delaware 19901

 Varicose veins in the legs may persist and increase in severity.

-As demonstrated above, each woman carries her baby differently, depending upon her body structure and amount of weight gain.
+As demonstrated above, each woman carries her baby differently, depending on her body structure and amount of weight gain.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.